 How to do audio testing for voice talk-down?

 Just talk to your security professional.
 They will set up a test with the security operations center.
 Make sure to do these tests on a regular basis.
+Even though they have nothing to do with it directly, the next 3 tips will support your company’s live video surveillance solution.
+They give you more protection against crime.
+Whether or not you use cameras for business security, you should implement them.

 Summary